SpocWiki/_public/schema.org/predicate/Relations/has/has_affected_by.md

 - [ #has/_affected_by :: Drug ] or
 - [ has_affected_by :: Drug ]

-Drugs that affect the test&#x27;s results.
+Drugs that affect the test's results.

 Relation describes that:
 [ #has_/domain  :: MedicalTest ]